 This is only the first stage of development of our website and overall initiative.
 As our project develops further, we aim to film some of our activities.
 Our proposed documentary will not only focus on the events of the past, but also on our continuing investigations of the Carrolup Story and the healing of trauma, our interactions with Noongar people in the South West of our state, and the continuing development of our website and other initiatives.

 Our project has proceeded with no funding to date.
 However, we now need to raise funds to realise our ambitious aims.
-We will shortly start a fundraising campaign to help the further development of this online resource and the making of our Carrolup documentary.
+We will start a fundraising campaign in 2019 to help the further development of this online resource, and the making of our Carrolup documentary.

 I would like to thank those people who have helped us develop this project, including Noelene White, the daughter of Carrolup teacher Noel White.
 She has provided us with access to treasured family items related to her family’s life at Carrolup Native Settlement.
 She has been a tremendous inspiration to both John and I.